It's never a bad idea to have a dash cam mounted in your car - you never know when you'll need footage from your windshield.

-Video quality: 1080p Full HD | Viewing angle: 165 degrees | GPS tracker: No | Memory: MicroSD card
+Video quality: 1080p (Full HD) | Viewing angle: 165 degrees | GPS tracker: No | Memory: MicroSD card

 10. RoadHawk DC-2 HD GPS Dash Cam

-Great image quality, but lacks looks
+Great image quality but lacking in the looks department

-Video quality: 1080p Full HD | Viewing angle: 120 degrees | GPS tracker: Yes | Memory: MicroSD card (included)
+Video quality: 1080p (Full HD) | Viewing angle: 120 degrees | GPS tracker: Yes | Memory: MicroSD card (included)

 Simplicity is the name of the game here, and what the RoadHawk DC-2 lacks in exterior looks and additional features it more than makes up for with great image and audio quality.

-Gyro-balanced image stabilization and a high-quality sensor team up to create excellent footage, even in low-light scenarios, while an audio-in connection allows additional microphones to be added.
+Gyro-balanced image stabilization and a high-quality sensor team up to create excellent footage – even in low-light scenarios – while an audio-in connection allows additional microphones to be added.

 GPS technology is included to take care of speed and location data, although an external GPS antenna connection is also offered should you require a more powerful and reliable signal.